Migrate advanced hunting queries from Microsoft Defender for Endpoint

 Migrate custom detection rules

-When Microsoft Defender for Endpoint rules are edited on Microsoft 365 Defender, they continue to function as before if the resulting query looks at device tables only.
+When Microsoft Defender for Endpoint rules are edited on Microsoft Defender XDR, they continue to function as before if the resulting query looks at device tables only.

 For example, alerts generated by custom detection rules that query only device tables will continue to be delivered to your SIEM and generate email notifications, depending on how you've configured these in Microsoft Defender for Endpoint.
 Any existing suppression rules in Defender for Endpoint will also continue to apply.

-Once you edit a Defender for Endpoint rule so that it queries identity and email tables, which are only available in Microsoft 365 Defender, the rule is automatically moved to Microsoft 365 Defender.
+Once you edit a Defender for Endpoint rule so that it queries identity and email tables, which are only available in Microsoft Defender XDR, the rule is automatically moved to Microsoft Defender XDR.

 Alerts generated by the migrated rule: